“Although her language sometimes suggests she is from another planet, Emily Skillings knows how history happens on ours.” —John Ashbery

 Skillings is based in Brooklyn, NY.

 Emily Skillings is the author of the poetry collection Fort Not and two chapbooks, Backchannel and Linnaeus: The 26 Sexual Practices of Plants.
-Recent poems can be found in Poetry, Harper’s, Boston Review, Brooklyn Rail, BOMB, Hyperallergic, The Rumpus, and jubilat.
+She is recently the editor of John Ashbery’s posthumous collection of poems Parallel Movement of the Hands: Five Unfinished Longer Works.
+Her poems can be found in Poetry, Harper’s, Boston Review, Brooklyn Rail, BOMB, Hyperallergic, The Rumpus, and jubilat.
 Skillings is a member of the Belladonna* Collaborative, a feminist poetry collective and small press.
 She received her MFA from Columbia University, where she was a Creative Writing Teaching Fellow in 2017, and has taught creative writing at Yale University, Columbia University School of the Arts, Parsons School of Design, Poets House, and through Brooklyn Poets.
 She is based in Brooklyn, NY.

 “Fort Not is a savagely brilliant debut.” —John Ashbery

 FORT NOT (Poetry, 2017)